MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-quote-an-assemble-to-order-sale.md

     >  You should not quote a partial quantity.
 Therefore, you must enter the same quantity that you entered in the **Quantity** field on the sales quote line.

 4. On the **Lines** FastTab, choose **Line**, choose **Assemble to Order**, and then choose **Assemble-to-Order Lines**.
 Alternatively, choose the **Qty. to Assemble to Order** field on the line.
-5. In the **Assemble-to-Order Lines** window, review or modify the assembly order lines according to the quote that the customer is requesting.
+5. On the **Assemble-to-Order Lines** page, review or modify the assembly order lines according to the quote that the customer is requesting.
 If you want to view more information, choose the **Show Document** action to open the complete blanket quote order.
 You cannot change the contents of most fields, and you cannot post.
-6. When you have adjusted the assembly order lines according to the quote, close the **Assemble-to-Order Lines** window to return to the **Sales Quote** window.
+6. When you have adjusted the assembly order lines according to the quote, close the **Assemble-to-Order Lines** page to return to the **Sales Quote** page.
 7. If the customer accepts the quote, then create a sales order for the quoted assembly item.
 For more information, see [Make Sales Quotes](sales-how-make-offers.md).
 The linked assembly quote and any customisations are linked to that new sales order to prepare for assembly of the item or items to be sold.

 ## <a name="see-also"></a>See Also